Gamma diversity: Scale considerations

 The area or landscape of interest may be of very different sizes in different situations, and no consensus has been reached on what spatial scales are appropriate to quantify gamma diversity.
 It has therefore been proposed that the definition of gamma diversity does not need to be tied to a specific spatial scale, but gamma diversity can be measured for an existing dataset at any scale of interest.
 If results are extrapolated beyond the actual observations, it needs to be taken into account that the species diversity in the dataset generally gives an underestimation of the species diversity in a larger area.
 The smaller the available sample in relation to the area of interest, the more species that actually exist in the area are not found in the sample.
 The degree of underestimation can be estimated from a species-area curve.

 Different concepts

 Researchers have used different ways to define diversity, which in practice has led to different definitions of gamma diversity as well.
 Often researchers use the values given by one or more diversity indices, such as species richness, the Shannon index or the Simpson index.
+When the gamma is calculated using the Shannon index of the pooled community it can be exactly decomposed in site-local values corresponding to the Cross-entropy of the site and the pooled communities.
+In this case, the gamma is additively decomposed by alpha diversity and beta diversity calculated using the Shannon index and the Kullback–Leibler divergence.
 However, it has been argued that it would be better to use the effective number of species as the universal measure of species diversity.
 This measure allows weighting rare and abundant species in different ways, just as the diversity indices collectively do, but its meaning is intuitively easier to understand.
 The effective number of species is the number of equally abundant species needed to obtain the same mean proportional species abundance as that observed in the dataset of interest (where all species may not be equally abundant).